cv007/NUCLEO_G031K8/README.md

 # STM32 NUCLEO G031K8
 ----------
 #### This is a minimal example for the Nucleo32 board with the g031k8.
 There are 2 source files (main.cpp, startup.cpp), header files and a linker script in the root folder.
 No manufacturer code or headers are used.
+See project NUCLEO_G031K8_B where cmsis and manufacturer headers files are used.

 #### The script folder contains bash scripts for compiling, so no makefile is needed and simply running _./update.sh_ is all that is needed.
 Folders will be created to contain the object files (obj), lss files (lss), and bin files (bin).
 The programming step can be changed as needed, and in this case is using the nucleo virtual drive by simply cp'ing the bin file to the drive.